|Author(s)||Antonia de la Fuente|

 |Addressee(s)||José Antonio Suárez de Pazos|

-Letter from Antonia de la Fuente to José Antonio Suárez de Pazos.
+Private letter from Antonia de la Fuente to José Antonio Suárez de Pazos

 Text: - Show: - Tags: